Konnila/mystery-parchment/README.md

     $ java -jar parchment-0.1.0-standalone.jar

-If you have clojure + leininger installed, in root folder you can also do
+If you have clojure + leiningen installed, in root folder you can also do

     $ lein run